 6. The College recognizes that professional development and wellness programming may at times impact normal operations.
 Efforts should be made, however, to accommodate employees wishing to take advantage of professional development opportunities.
 To help avoid any operational conflicts, supervisors and employees are encouraged to work together in scheduling professional development and wellness programming.
 This includes providing the supervisor with ample lead time when making a request to attend any session being offered.

 7. Supervisors should provide every opportunity for their employees who attend training sessions to use their new applicable skills within their work environment.

 8. Every employee who attends a training course or wellness activity should complete an evaluation form that will help us to continuously improve the programming offered at the College.

-9. Effective July 1, 2008, successful completion of a program will be defined as attendance at 75% or more of the total sessions offered for the program.
-As of July 1, 2010: Full reimbursement of Wellness program registration fees is available to all full-time and part-time employees upon successful completion of the program sessions.
+9. Effective July 1, 2008, successful completion of a multiple-session wellness exercise program will be defined as attendance at 75% or more of the total sessions offered for the program.
+As of July 1, 2010: Full reimbursement of on-campus Wellness program registration fees is available to all full-time and part-time employees upon successful completion of the program sessions when there is a fee charged.
 Spouses/Domestic Partners and Dependents over the age of 18 years of age will also be eligible for reimbursement of wellness registration fees paid with successful completion of the program(s).